MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

 ## Clean up resources

-Once you have completed this tutorial, you need to remove the resource group, which includes the Computer Vision resource and Static web app, to make sure you are not billed for any more usage.
+Once you have completed this tutorial, you need to remove the resource group, which includes the Computer Vision resource and Static web app, to make sure you aren't billed for any more usage.

 [!INCLUDE [3 ways to delete resource group](../includes/resource-group-remove.md)]